Gothyoba/penguinia/README.md

 d - moves the player east

-q - checks for quests
+q - checks for quests(there is currently a bug that does not let you check for quests outside of the starting area)

 e - ends the game